Martin-Moras/obsidian-git-sync/5. Private/Goals/Fractal verse/Fractal node web.md

 - Profession
 - Interests
 - Projects
+You can also design a profile for a dead person (e.g. Albert Einstein).
+Than his workings are still all organised and if one wants to find out more about him, one can easily do that.

 ### Account groups
 Accounts can also be in groups.
 Like a family is in one group, and employees of one company.
 ### Connect accounts